ipython/ipython/docs/source/interactive/tutorial.rst

 You should be able to type single line expressions and press enter to evaluate them.
-If an expression is incomplete, IPython will automatically detect this and add a new line when you press ``Enter`` instead of executing right away.
+If an expression is incomplete, IPython will automatically detect this and add a new line when you press :kbd:`Enter` instead of executing right away.

 Feel free to explore multi-line text input.
 Unlike many other REPLs, with IPython you can use the up and down arrow keys when editing multi-line